Sigay: History

-Natives of the town claim that Sigay is as old as any other place in the province founded during the Spanish regime.
-But written records are yet to be found regarding its history.
-Oral tradition, however, has it that the name of the town originated from the ilocano term for fish trap, "sigay".
-The legend goes that, in the older times, Lake Ban-ao in Barangay Mabileg was once the village's most valuable source of fish.
-Around the area, one of the better-known fish species, the mudfish, apparently - in a fish trap, and brought the fish to the market.
-A Spaniard came along and asked where she got the fish. thinking that the stranger was asking about the gear she caught the fish with, she answered, "Sigay".
-It was by this incidence that the town started to be known by that name.
+Natives of the town claim that Sigay is as old as any other place established by the Spanish in the province, but written records have yet to be found regarding its history.
+Oral tradition has it however that the name of the town originated from the Ilocano term for fish trap, "sigay".
+The legend goes that in the older times, Lake Ban-ao in Barangay Mabileg was once the village's most valuable source of fish.
+Around the area, a mudfish was caught in a fish trap by a woman who brought it to the market.
+A Spaniard came along and asked where she got the fish.
+Thinking that the stranger was asking about the gear she caught the fish with, she answered, "Sigay".
+It was ostensibly by this event that the town started to be known by that name.

-Another version of the etymology situates the legend in a setting when the "sigay" itself had to be re-invented for hunting.
-In those times, the village was still made up of "tribu" or tribes.
-As was the custom, each tribu chose a leader who ought to be the strongest, most fearless, and bravest in the clans. one of the leaders, and his hunters, loved to climb the mountains to hunt for food.
-Because it would then be easier to trap the animals in the forests, than run after them for the kill, the hunters devised a big net in the fashion of the "sigay" (fish trap/net).
-Hunting thus became much more uncomplicated.
+Another version of the etymology situates the legend in a setting when the "sigay" itself had to be reinvented for hunting.
+In those times, the village was still made up of tribes.
+As was the custom, each tribe chose a leader who was ought to be the strongest, most fearless, and bravest in the clans.
+One of the leaders and his hunters climbed the mountains to hunt for food.
+Because it would then be easier to trap the animals in the forests than run after them for the kill, the hunters devised a big net in the fashion of the "sigay" (fish trap/net).
+Hunting thus became much easier.
 Because of the widespread use of the "sigay" both in the water and in the jungles, the lowland people who visited the place would eventually refer to it as Sigay.